williamstome/williamstome.github.io.raw/_posts/2015-12-18-the-five-stages-of-grief-an-hri-lab-christmas-carol.markdown

 This year has marked large changes in the HRI Lab: this semester, our lab lost one member (to graduation! good for him, sad for us) and gained **eight**.
-Six new grad students started this semester, one more just joined an will be starting next month, and we acquired a new staff programmer.
+Six new grad students started this semester, one more just joined and will be starting next month, and we acquired a new staff programmer.
 <br/>
 Anyone who knows me well knows that I love to sing.
 It should thus be